I’m a firm believer that every business needs a website.

 Another bonus of using whitespace is that it makes your website & brand look refined and polished without having to do any work.

-It’s a simple design trick that packs a huge punch in your design so please don’t ignore it.
+It’s a simple design trick that packs a huge punch in your design so don’t ignore it.

 However, having a beautiful design isn’t the most important aspect of your website.